 License to purchase or possess a gun: Oregon does not require licensing or safety training before buying or possessing a firearm.

 License to carry a concealed handgun: County sheriffs must issue a concealed handgun license (CHL) to anyone who meets requirements in ORS 166.291, unless “the sheriff has reasonable grounds to believe that the applicant has been or is reasonably likely to be a danger to self or others, or to the community at large.”
 ORS 166.293(2).
-One in 16 Oregon adults has a concealed handgun license.
+At least one in 16 Oregon adults has a concealed handgun license.
 While some people have training, Oregon law does not require that an applicant even touch a gun to receive a CHL.

 Concealed handgun license holders are permitted to bring loaded, hidden guns into public schools K-12 as well as the Oregon State Capitol Building.